fender70/sc-micro-app/README.md

 # SC Micro Enterprise Management System

-A full-stack MERN application for managing work requests, customer relationships, and project tracking in a manufacturing environment.
+A full-stack MERN application for managing work requests, customer relationships, and project tracking in a manufacturing environment. **This is a demo version with in-memory data storage.**

 ## 🚀 Live Demo